Aetherelic/riceprint/README.md

 ## What is Riceprint?

-Riceprint is a **static web app**, not a desktop widget.
-It lets you manually enter your Linux setup details, customise the design, and export the result as a **1200 × 675 PNG** for READMEs, dotfiles, portfolios and rice posts.
+Riceprint is a **static web app**, It lets you manually enter your setup details, customise the design and export the result as a **1200 × 675 PNG** for READMEs, dotfiles, portfolios and rice posts.

 It does not install anything, read your system automatically or run in the background.